vmchale/atspkg/README.md

   * Provide a centralized package repository
   * Offer a common architecture for package builds
   * Cache builds locally (like `nix` or `cabal`)
+  * Cache binary builds of ATS libraries (this is also planned)

 ### Example